-Club Foot (2-28-05) Revised 1-8-06 Pete Ramey
+Club Foot 2-28-05 Pete Ramey with 2018 edits

 Suprascapular Nerve Damage

 There are two muscles that run along the outside of the scapula (supraspinatus and infraspinatus).
-Their primary job is actually that of a ligament; to hold the scapula against the body.
+Their primary job is actually that of a ligament – to hold the scapula against the body.
 The reason they are muscle, rather than ligament is for increased flexibility.
 These muscles are innervated by a motor nerve (suprascapular).
 If this nerve is damaged the muscles cannot contract as well.

-In severe cases, this is commonly called "sweeny", but I see it very commonly to very slight degrees.
+In severe cases, this is commonly called "sweeny,” but I see it very commonly to very slight degrees.
 The hoof adapts to the reduced extension of the foreleg by becoming more upright.

 From a medical standpoint, the nerve damage is irreversible, but I have seen massage therapy and daily stretching significantly help the situation.
-Anything that increases mobility of the limb (massage, stretching, exercise) will in turn “normalize” the hoof.
+Anything that increases mobility of the limb (massage, stretching, and exercise) will in turn “normalize” the hoof.
 I have heard one veterinarian and one massage therapist who use electric therapy to stimulate muscles claim they can cause nerves to “jump” into the muscles, reversing the problem.
 I have yet to see it with my own eyes, though, so if anyone out there has documentation of this, I would love to see it.

 Tendon contracture is a misnomer.
 Tendons do not contract beyond their rest length.
 The muscles that work the flexor tendons can and do contract for many reasons.
 An overfed foal can “outgrow” the muscles and tendons.
 A stall bound horse can have simple muscle contraction due to a lack of movement.
 Any injury that causes reduced use or movement of a limb can result in muscle contraction.
 The list goes on.
 Either way, if this is suspected, a competent vet and farrier need to have their heads together and be on the job.
 Again, exercise, routine stretching and massage therapy may be the best cure and routine hoof care throughout the horse’s life and plenty of exercise are the best preventatives.